1. Organization DHC

-Since August 2017, the congress activities of the HOVON Foundation and the NVvH are merged into the newly founded DHC Foundation.
-The main reason for the establishment of this new foundation, is to provide transparancy in both activities and financial flows.
+Since August 2017, the congress activities of the HOVON Foundation and the NVvH are merged into the DHC Foundation.
+The main reason for the establishment of this foundation, is to provide transparancy in both activities and financial flows.
 The members of the board of the DHC Foundation are:

 4. HOVON Foundation to the top

 On October 1, 1985, six prominent internists, hematologists from different academic hospitals, founded the HOVON Foundation (Hemato-oncology for Adults the Netherlands) in Rotterdam.
 HOVON aims to promote 'the optimal treatment of adult patients with haematological malignant diseases'.
 The best way to obtain this optimal treatment is through the creation and implementation of clinical studies in which as many patients as possible are able to participate.

 Because hemato-oncological diseases are rare in terms of frequency, it is necessary to make the required expertise for treatment quickly available to patients.
 This is realised by creating and managing networks of doctors in various hospitals.

 For further information on the HOVON Foundation, visit the website.